grigorasirina/EventManager/README.md

 ---

-## 📄 License
+## 📄 UNLICENSED

-This project is for commercial development only.
+This software is proprietary and confidential.
+Unauthorized copying, modification, distribution, or use of this software, via any medium, is strictly prohibited.

+All rights reserved.